steveukx/git-js/readme.md

 In some cases `git` will show progress messages or additional detail on error states in the output for `stdErr` that will help debug your issue, these messages are also included in the verbose log.

+### Legacy Node Versions

+As of version `v2.25.0`, `simple-git` depends on `node.js` version 12 or above, use in a lower version of node will result in errors such as:

+- `Object.fromEntries is not a function`
+- `Object.entries is not a function`
+- `message.flatMap is not a function`

+To resolve these issues, either upgrade to a newer version of node.js or ensure you are using the necessary polyfills from `core-js` - see [Legacy Node Versions](./docs/LEGACY_NODE_VERSIONS.md).

 # Examples